BojoteX/KneeboardWhisper/README.md

    ```

 3. Check the output of each script.
 If there are any errors, they will be displayed in these command lines.

+4. Don't forget to ASSSIGN CTRL+ALT+P to the Kneeboard pasting option in the controls.
+Check the images for reference.

 ---